 These classes are available in the afternoon and evening.
 All levels of language proficiency are accommodated.
-Language skills needed for successful living are taught, including survival skills, preparation for the workplace, citizenship and listening, speaking, reading and writing skills necessary to continue in technical or academic programs.
+Instruction is given in language skills needed for successful living, including survival skills, preparation for the workplace, citizenship and listening, speaking, reading, and writing skills necessary to continue in technical or academic programs.